climateandhealthresearchlab/Excess-Heat-Factor-Analysis/README.md

-# Excess Heat Factor Analysis — Ghana
+# Excess Heat Factor Based Analysis of Heatwave in Ghana

 Companion code repository for: